 Golden AMIs Help Drive DevOps Automation, Agility, and Stability

-In the middle ages Byzantine emperors and European monarchs issued decrees with a golden seal that was testament to the origin of the decree.
+In the middle ages, Byzantine emperors and European monarchs issued decrees with a golden seal that was a testament to the origin of the decree.
 Fast forward to today and we can see how the idea of a golden seal — or golden copy– is used in technology to express that something is the official or master version.
 Taking the idea of a golden copy one step further, today we will discuss the concept of the golden Amazon Machine Image (AMI), its role in supporting a successful DevOps model, and how it can generate greater agility and stability.

 AMI and Golden AMI